UPDATE: The Wellness Project book is now available for pre-order! Buy now at the following retailers:

 August: Moon Sisterhood

-On periods, sex, and all the other things you’d rather not discuss with your Gyno.
+On periods, sex, and all the other things you should be discussing with your Gyno.

 From dealing with thyroid problems, I’ve already become intimately acquainted with how hormones rule the body.
 Many of the factors that cause endocrine imbalance are covered in other months—chlorine in the water, endocrine disruptors in beauty products, and pesticides on our vegetables.
 Now it’s time to put all those pieces together and better understand how I can fuel my life, love, and desires according to my cycle.